cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 In practice, most of the auxiliary terms are gaussian, and the definition of $\nu$ is chosen such that the central observation $y = 0$ , and the width of the gaussian is one.

 Note that on its own, the form of the auxiliary term is not meaningful; what is meaningful is the relationship between the auxiliary term and how the model expectation is altered by the parameter.
-Any co-ordinate transformation of the parameter values can be absorbed into the definition of the parameter.
+Any coordinate transformation of the parameter values can be absorbed into the definition of the parameter.
 A reparameterization would change the mathematical form of the auxiliary term, but would also simultaneously change how the model depends on the parameter in such a way that the total likelihood is unchanged. e.g. if you define  $\nu = \sigma(tt)$ or $\nu = \sigma(tt) - \sigma_0$ you will change the form of the constraint term, but the you will not change the overall likelihood.